0xFFrancesco/Node-Get-Financial-Stats/readme.md

 **1/8/18 Update: I have changed the underlying architecture to be based on an heavily concurrent approach.
 This speeds up the overall process of many times.
 The default setting uses a pool of 6 concurrent workers, but you can easily adjust the number in you configuration.
 Added support for currencies different than USD too.**

+**19/8/18 Update: I switched the data gathering to Yahoo Finance as it has much more useful data.
+The charts are still taken from Google Finance as they are SVGs (and prettier).
+Unfortunately now we have to provide two tickers, one working in Google Finance, and another working in Yahoo Finance, as they might differ.
+The strategy FN has been changed, now it gets provided with the generated HTML ticker and the ticker data object itself, so you can create a full fledged function with all your custom requirements/logic.**

-It automatically reads the data from the Google Finance website using [NodeJS](https://nodejs.org/en/) and [Puppeteer](https://github.com/GoogleChrome/puppeteer), capturing ~~screenshots~~ SVG-charts and data of a user-defined list of financial instruments.
+It automatically reads the data from the Google Finance and the Yahoo Finance websites using [NodeJS](https://nodejs.org/en/) and [Puppeteer](https://github.com/GoogleChrome/puppeteer), capturing ~~screenshots~~ SVG-charts and data of a user-defined list of financial instruments.

 Then combines those information to create an easy digestible HTML file which at a quick glance sums up all the data.